wenche/polymer-workshop-booster/README.md

 ## Steps

 # Step 1 Create user element
 In this task we will set up the polymer element to display the user alias and avatar.
-A global user object element and a SPA shell is already in place, we are going to implement the template to show info about the current user in upper right corner (header).
+A SPA shell is already in place, we are going to implement the template to show info about the current user in upper right corner (header).
 Let's start in folder "starter"!